Kamakura vs Hakone: Which Tokyo Day Trip Should You Choose in 2026?

 Can I visit both Kamakura and Hakone in one day?

-It is technically possible, but it is a poor use of time.
+It is technically possible, but it is not recommended.
 You would spend too much of the day in transit and not enough time enjoying either place.
 Unless you have a very specific reason, it is far better to choose one.

 Is Kamakura still worth it if I am already visiting Kyoto?